 - Suicide Mission: What Mordamir attempted to trick you into performing, hoping you would use the amulet to nuke yourself and the dragon in the dungeon's depths to complete his revenge for him without having to personally get his hands dirty.
 He even remarks that he has other students that can replace you when you refuse to cooperate.

-- Taken for Granite: You get a spell that lets you do this to yourself.
-You're a statue for the duration, frozen in your dodge pose.
-Don't waste the spell charges.
+- Taken for Granite: You get a spell that lets you do this to yourself as a protective measure.
+You're a statue for the duration, frozen in your dodge pose and invulnerable until it wears off.
+Don't waste the spell charges!

 - Temple of Doom: The setting.
 Flame traps under the floors.
 Flame traps in the walls.
 Arrow traps in the walls.
-Pits.
-Invisible pits.
+Pits (plus invisible ones).
 Items you must consume to progress that are also lethally poisonous.
 Innocuous-looking items that literally kill you if you look at them wrong.
 Giant worms under the floors.

 - Treacherous Advisor: Mordamir.
 His disappearance is just a Batman Gambit to try and get you to destroy the final boss with one of those items that kills you if you look at it funny.